Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 - *Most complex option types will successfully merge in the obvious way*

-  e.g. lists will be concatenated and attribute sets will be unioned.
+  e.g. lists will be concatenated and attribute sets will be combined.

 The most common exception to this rule of thumb is the "lines" type (`lib.types.lines`), which is a string option type that you can define multiple times.  `services.zookeeper.extraConf` is an example of one such option that has this type: